prrvchr/jdbcDriverOOo/README.md

 - Integration in jdbcDriverOOo of H2 and Derby JDBC drivers in addition to HsqlDB.
 Implementation of Java Services in order to correct possible defects, or incompatibility with the UNO API, of embedded JDBC drivers.

-- Renamed the HsqlDBDriverOOo repository and extension to jdbcDriverOOo.
+- Renamed the **HsqlDBDriverOOo** repository and extension to **jdbcDriverOOo**.

 - Support in Base for auto-incrementing primary keys for HsqlDB and Derby.
 H2 does not support yet.

+- Write of [com.sun.star.sdbcx.Driver](https://github.com/prrvchr/jdbcDriverOOo/blob/master/java/Driver/source/io/github/prrvchr/uno/sdbcx/Driver.java).
+This high-level driver must allow the management of users and rights in Base.
+Its use can be requested in **Tools -> Options -> Base drivers -> JDBC Driver**.
+It is not yet functional.

+- Rewrite, following the MVC model, of the [Options](https://github.com/prrvchr/jdbcDriverOOo/tree/master/jdbcDriverOOo/pythonpath/jdbcdriver/options) dialog accessible by: **Tools -> Options -> Base drivers -> JDBC Driver**, in order to allow the addition of any Java archive of JDBC driver.

 - Many other fix...